undead404/you-must-hear/docs/tags/dream-pop.md

 Last updated: <time datetime="2025-10-25T19:06:19.228Z">Sat Oct 25 2025 22:06:19 GMT+0300 (Eastern European Summer Time)</time>

+### Description

+Dream pop is an atmospheric subgenre of alternative rock characterized by ethereal vocals, lush reverb, and shimmering guitar textures that create a hazy, dreamlike soundscape.
+Emerging in the 1980s from post-punk and indie scenes, it emphasizes mood and texture over traditional song structure.
+The genre evokes introspection and nostalgia through its soft, layered production.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |